 A single unit of blood taken during a whole blood donation is about 470mL (less than half a litre), which is less than 10% of your total blood volume.
 Your body keeps on replenishing blood all the time whether you give blood or not, so this amount is quickly replaced.

-An average size adult has a blood volume of about 5 litres.
+An average size adult has a blood volume of around 4.5 - 5.5 litres.